lkurlandski/MDALTH/README.md

-# MDAL: Modular Deep Active Learning
+# MALTH: Modular Active Learning with Torch and Huggingface

-Modular Deep Active Learning (MDAL) is an open-source library for active learning components that supports deep learning.

 ## Setup